briankrznarich/jmdictdb/tests/README.txt

 the usual Postgresql tools (e.g. psql).
-If using the web pages to edit/add/delete entries you'll need to add a "service" section to the active config.ini (or config_pvt.ini) file to make the test database accessible via the svc=..." url parameter.
+If using the web pages to edit/add/delete entries you'll need to add a "service" section to the active config.ini (or config_pvt.ini) file to make the test database accessible to the web UI via the svc=..." url parameter.

-To load a test database into Postgresql you can use the Postgresql tools (database name can be anything):

-  $ dropdb --if-exists jmtemp
-  $ createdb -O jmdictdb jmtemp
-  $ psql -d jmtemp -f python/tests/data/jmtest01.sql

 To update the test database to the current JMdictDB database version:

+Load a fresh copy of the test database:

+  $ cd tests
+  $ ./load-testdb.sh data/jmtest01.sql

+[The load-testdb.sh script is a simple script that automates the steps described in Note 2 below.]

+The apply the latest database updates to as you would to the main "jmdict" database:

   $ psql -d jmtemp -U jmdictdb -f patches/nnn-xxxxxx.sql

 And when all changes are complete, save it:

   $ pg_dump -d jmtemp > python/tests/data/jmtest01.sql

 ========================================================================
 Note 1: